Nithinrajkalyani/Sorting-Visulization/README.md

-# Sorting Visulization
+# Sorting Visualizer
-A simple application for visualizing sorting algorithms written in C++ & SFML a bunch of different sorting algorithms Like QuickSort, Bubble Sort, Merge sort, Heap sort, Insertion Sort, selection Sort With the functionality of shuffle Rectangle_Bars , New Rectangle_Bars , Quit.
+A simple application for Visualizer sorting algorithms written in C++ & SFML a bunch of different sorting algorithms Like QuickSort, Bubble Sort, Merge sort, Heap sort, Insertion Sort, selection Sort With the functionality of shuffle Rectangle_Bars , New Rectangle_Bars , Quit.

 # Algorithm
 QuickSort